Share

 Those will be the easiest to send it down the inside, almost effortlessly at times.

-Especially if they’re preceeded by a long straight where you can catch all the slipstream to close the remaining gap.
+Especially if they’re preceded by a long straight where you can catch all the slipstream to close the remaining gap.

-So, use your brain and aim to overtake when the gap is close enough in a “safe” corner, with also the important goal in mind to not be losing too much time with the move, otherwise you’ll lose the group in front.
+So, use your brain and aim to overtake when the gap is close enough in a “safe” corner, with also the important goal in mind to not lose too much time with the move, otherwise you’ll lose the group in front.

 Be Confident on the Brakes

-After you’ve catched the driver up, to pull off the overtake, you’ve got to brake later than the other guy.
+After you’ve caught the driver up, to pull off the overtake, you’ve got to brake later than the other guy.
 Period.

 You can’t expect to overtake without some sort of courage.

 Though you’ll not have to do it so late that you overshoot the corner or crash into him.
-Of course not, you’ll have to have good judgement.
+Of course not, you’ll have to have good judgment.

 This is where confidence comes in.
 You need to know your kart, trust your instincts, and go for it without hesitation.